 One other point made by reviewers about the report as a whole that bears on the discussion of the role of political forces and public views of crime and justice is that several reviewers noted that the Committee did not take adequate account of regional or state variations in their response to what seemed for a while to be growing crime rates.
-(Reviewers A,C, G,I), This is important for at least three reasons.
+(Reviewers A, p.
+2; Reviewer C, p.1 Reviewer G, p.1; ReviewerI p.2 ), This is important for at least three reasons.
 First, the simple fact that much sentencing policy is made at state levels in the US rather than federal levels suggests that the account of what happened as well as how the nation might respond to new information about the effects of various policies is going to be more complicated.
 We will have variable state action rather than concerted federal or national action, Second, this also suggests that the account of what was driving the sentencing response to crime might have to be a bit more varied.
 Third, the variation among the different states could, in principle, be used to provide a more scientific basis for explaining what exactly it was that was driving increased severity of sentencing.

 Estimates of Crime Reduction Impacts of Incarceration Policies

 Among the most important and consequential empirical claims made by the report is the claim that the increase in imprisonment produced only small effects on levels of crime.
 Undoubtedly, this will be one of the most hotly contested of the empirical findings of the report, and several reviewers focused sharp attention on this.
-(Reviewers F, I. K)
+(Reviewer F finds the treatment satisfactory p.
+2. Reviewer I, p 1,2___; and Reviewer K ___are more critical..
+K)

 Of course, it is not easy to estimate the overall effect of incarceration policies on levels of crime – not least because we know that incarceration is only one of many factors influencing crime rates, and also because we have many different ideas about the causal pathways that could connect levels of incarceration to levels of crime that move in both positive and negative directions, in both the short and long run.
-But the committee seems to want to say that the effect is small, or non-existent, or perhaps even negative over the long run.
+But the Committee seems to want to say that the effect is small, or non-existent, or perhaps even negative over the long run.
 If that were true, the view that we ought to revise our current commitment to incarceration would be an easy choice.
 If there is little benefit, and lots of cost and harm, it is not hard to decide that we ought to change – even if in the complex interplay of politics and policy and different ideas of justice we seem to keep deciding to stay with a heavy reliance on incarceration, and incarceration for particularly long times.